iRankHub/backend/docs/api/debate.md

    d.
 Judge Management:
    - Use `GetJudges` to retrieve available judges for a tournament round.
    - Use `GetJudge` to retrieve details of a specific judge.
-   - Use `AssignJudges` to automatically assign judges to debates in a round.
+   - Use `UpdateJudge` to automatically update the room which the judge is assigned.

    e.
 Ballot Management:
    - Use `GetBallots` to retrieve all ballots for a tournament round.